ADD CONDITION

 How should I take DDM Honey Lemon?

-Adults and children 5 years and over should dissolve 1 drop slowly in the mouth and repeat every 2 hours as needed.
-For children under 5 years, ask a doctor.
+Adults and children 5 years and over should dissolve 1 drop slowly in the mouth and can repeat every 2 hours as needed.
+For children under 5 years, consult a doctor.

 Are there any contraindications for DDM Honey Lemon?